 Literature Search & Eligibility Criteria

-A clinically guided search was performed for each of the six key questions (Appendix 1 – Note 1) in December 2019, with the assistance of a medical librarian, across seven databases: the Cochrane library, Clinicaltrials.gov, the Cumulative Index to Nursing and Allied Health Literature (CINAHL), Embase, PubMed, the WHO’s International Clinical Trials Registry Platform (ICTRP), and Google Scholar.
+A clinically guided search was performed for each of the six key questions (Appendix 1 – Note 1) in December 2019, with the assistance of a medical librarian, across six databases: the Cochrane library, Clinicaltrials.gov, the Cumulative Index to Nursing and Allied Health Literature (CINAHL), Embase, PubMed, and the WHO’s International Clinical Trials Registry Platform (ICTRP).
 The full search criteria and the number of records contributed from each database is provided in Appendix 1 – Note 2, including all publications between 1937-2021.
 All records were combined with EndNote (Clarivate Analytics) then uploaded to Covidence for screening, with duplicates automatically removed in both EndNote and Covidence prior to screening.
 Exclusion criteria included: reviews that are not systematic reviews and/or meta-analyses, non-English abstracts, non-comparative studies (e.g. case series), and total sample sizes of less than 10 patients across all arms (e.g., case reports or limited case series).
 An updated search was performed in June 2021 to capture more recent studies or studies not included in the original search.

 All reviewers participating in the systematic review had received prior training in systematic review methodology.
 To calibrate reviewers’ ratings for study selection and screening, 100 randomly selected abstracts were reviewed by all reviewers on Abstrackr (Brown University, Providence, Rhode Island).
 All disagreements were discussed during a conference call.
 Subsequently, all titles and abstracts were screened by two independent reviewers for relevance and eligibility using Covidence.
 All irrelevant publications were excluded, as were any remaining duplicates or non-English language studies that bypassed our search filters.
 Full text review by two independent reviewers was subsequently performed.
 Exclusion criteria included non-comparative studies, case reports, letters to the editors, abstracts, author replies, and lay press articles Only peer-reviewed English language manuscripts meeting screening criteria were included in our final data extraction.
 It is also important to note that, while reviews were excluded from the pooled analyses, the reference lists were hand-searched for additional relevant references.
 Discrepancies were resolved through discussion among the reviewers, with a final decision made by the senior author (E.C.) when necessary.